ipavdev/ipavdev/README.md

 <br clear="both">

 ![](https://komarev.com/ghpvc/?username=sysadminmaster)<br>

-Hi, I'm a 16-year-old high school student who has been coding for four years.
-In addition to this, I have also done Code-for-Hire for two years to earn some income.
-Alongside that, I have worked on system administration and backend development.
-I also have three years of networking knowledge, with a focus on Layers 1, 4, and 7.
-With this knowledge, I have been able to provide many people with protection against DDoS attacks.
+Hello!
+I'm a 16-year-old student with more than four years of experience in coding, as well as in system administration and network security.
+My current specialization is in Java development, particularly for Minecraft.
+I'm open to full-time development roles on Minecraft servers or to work on a pay-per-plugin basis.
+Contact me on Discord: ".ipav."

 ###